Halting Environmental Loss Project

 Key dates so far

-- The projcet was officially launched in March 2011 at All Ireland Bird Conference
+- Project officially launched in March 2011 at All Ireland Bird Conference

-- 25th September 2012 - Farmer Celebration Event in NI Assembly / Stormont
+- Farmer Celebration Event at NI Assembly in September 2012

 Work planned or underway